Boulder08/chunknorris/README.md

 - Example: --qadjust-workers 4,1
 - Default: 1,1

 **--qadjust-target**: Defines the target Butteraugli or CVVDP score.
 Note: if you already have run the analysis and the JSON file is found, you can use --qadjust-reuse and --qadjust-target to recalculate the final CRFs for chunks as needed.
+If you omit this parameter and you use qadjust-mode 3, the script will set the knee point score as the target (see --cvvdp-bias).
 - Example: --qadjust-target 9.8
 - Default: None

 **--qadjust-min-q** and **--qadjust-max-q**: Determines the range of allowed q for CVVDP based adjustment.
 This affects also the probing phase.
-- Example: --qadjust-min-q 15.0 --qadjust-max-q 32.0
+- Example: --qadjust-min-q 15 --qadjust-max-q 30
-- Default: min 15.0, max 35.0
+- Default: min 20, max 35

+**--cvvdp-bias**: If you omit qadjust-target and use qadjust-mode 3, the script will target the score of the curve knee point.
+This parameter can be used to set an offset to the corresponding CRF (and subsequently the score).
+- Example: --cvvdp-bias -1
+- Default: 0

 **--cvvdp-min-luma** and **cvvdp-max-luma**: Determines which range of average luma will have a damping effect when the CVVDP based adjustment raises the q of a chunk due to a better score than the target.
 CVVDP tends to score a little too well with dark frames, and raising q will easily start removing details.
 These parameters damp the effect in order to prevent this from happening.